DBremen/dbremen.github.io/_posts/2021-03-12-graphtheory2.md

 }
 ```

-While this is unfortunate, the results for 100 nodes with 3 connections are showing a similar results (see first graph below).
-In addition, can take the results from the original Watts/Strogatz paper (L = average path length standardized, C = clustering coefficients standardized) instead and appreciate that as the probability increases, the average path length decreases quite rapidly because even a small number of randomly rewired edges provide shorter paths between nodes that are far apart.
+While this is unfortunate, the results for 100 nodes with 3 connections (see first graph below) are showing a similar trend as the original study's results from the Watts/Strogatz paper (L = average path length standardized, C = clustering coefficients standardized).As the probability increases, the average path length decreases quite rapidly because even a small number of randomly rewired edges provide shorter paths between nodes that are far apart.
 Replacing neighbouring links decreases the clustering coefficient much more slowly.
 As a result, there is a wide range of probabilities with high clustering coefficients and low average path lengths.

 ![image.png](/images/graphtheory2_files/att_00003.png)